larsgthi/larsgthi/README.md

 My name is Lars Gunnar Thingnes
+I work at Eidsiva Bredband.
-I'm a master student in information security at NTNU Norway.
+I'm also a master student in information security at NTNU Norway.

-Interests:
-Infosec
-AI
+I'm currently working on my master thesis.